-&lt;sup>6While our view does not share many features with the quantum probability theory, it is in line with Busemeyer, Wang, Pothos, and Trueblood's (2015) perspective that theories using inductive confirmation are not incompatible with the quantum probability theory.
+&lt;sup>6While our view does not share many features with the quantum probability theory, it is in line with Busemeyer et al.'s (2015) perspective that theories using inductive confirmation are not incompatible with the quantum probability theory.
 Rather, one can be used to constrain the other.